8 Best Tools for Effective Market Research

 Questback is another excellent tool to help you collect and analyze data, and eventually create meaningful solutions out of it.
 Be it creating surveys or presenting your data in a meaningful way, Questback can help you do all of it.

 Questback helps you get meaningful insights at every stage of the engagement cycle.
 It captures all kinds of feedback from ad-hoc, process-based, scheduled, and on-demand feedback.

 Overall, Questback helps you gain insight and act upon it at every step of your journey so your decisions are smarter, better, and more efficient.

 Pricing: Starter Free; Business- Pricing available on request; Enterprise- Pricing available on request.

 7. Attest – An Effective Market Research Tool

-Attest is a great software if you know who your target audience is.
+Attest is great software if you know who your target audience is.
 Because Attest survey allows you to access data from 110 million people across 49 countries and make your surveys as niche as possible for your business.